warpcoil/em-dosbox-forked/README.md

 functionality is available thanks to emterpreter sync.
 A few programs can still run into problems due to paging exceptions.

+**This is a highly experimental version that implements most of the incoming branch of DOSBox, there are still sections to port (namely a rewrite of the SDL____.cpp code).**

 Other issues
 ------------

+* This version uses the latest "incoming" SVN branch of DOSBox hosted at Sourceforge, updated to 20/09/2020, the SDL UI code has not yet been merged, the application should run "fine" with the old codebase.
 * Game save files are written into the Emscripten file system, which is by default an in-memory file system.
 Saved games will be lost when you close the web page.